tiver69/hello-android-again/README.md

 - [x] Live coordinates are displayed on screen when app is launched
 - [x] Live coordinates are displayed at persistent notification
-- [ ] Every day at 11:11pm push-notification should be sent with current device coordinates
+- [x] Push-notification should be sent with current device coordinates every 24h
 - [x] Design